saran1209/NLP---Chat-bot/README.md

 Assistant would be able to solve the query in seconds.
 Updating the chat bot will be easy compared to updating on web page or catalog.
 Admin would be able to update the document without any programming knowledge.
-This project will improve the user experience and will be available 24/7 to solve queries. <p>
+This project will improve the user experience and will be available 24/7 to solve queries. </p>
 # Requirments
 This code is written in python.
 Dependencies include:
 Python 3